How to Start Mindfulness Meditation - Aura Wellness Center

 Step 5: Take Notice When Your Mind Wanders

 Notice how your thoughts diverge from the steady pattern of your breathing.
-This wandering is completely normal, and you shouldn’t let yourself get bothered by it.
+This wandering is entirely normal, and it shouldn’t bother you.

 Step 6: Gently Focus Back on Your Breath